 We smile when we see her, because we can tell that her oxygen levels are higher due to the beautiful pink coloring in her face.

-the cardio cath on Jan.
-12.
+leaving the hospital after the cardio cath on Jan.
+12. |

 Love it!